mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 We can see this kind of practice in the human world – for instance, in business circles.
 If you want to run a business – restaurant or whatever – you have to develop [the] business, you want to be successful in running the business.
 So usually, in the common sense, we really struggle for being successful in the business.
 [Stumbling along,] removing the weeds and gaining the flowers: in order to be successful in the business, we struggle for our lives, and reach the other shores.
 We can do this.
 If you struggle with wholeheartedness, with your effort, you can do anything.
 If you risk your life, you can do anything.
 You can reach the other shore.

 But if you reach the other shore, that is [not] the final goal, because even the other shore is also a part of transiency.
 So the goal you have reached is no longer the goal.
 Immediately, you have to go back to the first step, you have to do something from *now*.
 Do you understand?
-This is very clear; this is human life.
-We do this.
+This is very clear; this is human life; we do this.
 Immediately [the real] goal goes far from you; that’s why the moment that you reach the goal, immediately you don’t feel satisfied; that’s why you want to do something more.
 So that is [that] desire is endless, just like snowballing.
 And then finally, we have to die.
-And then death waits for you.
-That’s all.
+And then death waits for you; that’s all.
 This [way] is very common, very common.
 But I don’t know whether it is [a] real way or not.

 That is one type of zazen.
 If you do zazen like this, of course, you can attain enlightenment.
 You can completely “weed out.”
 By arranging your physical conditions, and concentrating your breath, and adjusting or arranging your breath, taking care of your breath, you can reach a certain spiritual stage which is called *calmness* or *tranquility* – which enables you to feel, well, happy, et cetera.

 But, when the circumstances are *changed*, you cannot maintain the calmness and tranquility that you have experienced.
 Immediately it’s *gone*; so you are very much confused.
 I know several examples [of this] in the United States.
-Under certain circumstances, for instance if you are right in the middle of a monastery in Burma, or wherever – you can follow the rules, the strict practice, and you attain enlightenment.
+Under certain circumstances – for instance if you are right in the middle of a monastery in Burma, or wherever – you can follow the rules, the strict practice, and you attain enlightenment.
 But when you come [back] to the United States – it is a completely different situation, okay?
 A very different situation.
 And then, the weeds come back.
 It’s really so.

 Well, I don’t mean it is good or bad, right [or] wrong.
 We should know that is life.
 Such is life, such are human beings.
 We should know that.